Table of Contents_

-WHY WE LIKE IT: Boasts a foldable design, making it perfect for trunk or closet storage, and an ultra-durable aluminum alloy frame, in addition to a fantastic full suspension shocks system.
+WHY WE LIKE IT: Boasts a foldable design, making it perfect for trunk or closet storage, and an ultra-durable aluminum alloy frame, in addition to a fantastic full suspension shock system.

 Read Full Review: SDU Folding Electric Bike

-The SDU Sdream Folding Full Suspension Ebike for Hills features a convenient folding design, allowing it to instantaneously transform into a compact form factor for the purposes of storage or transport.
-We loved the durable aluminum alloy frame and the full suspension shocks system, both of which help absorb some of the bumps and debris that come along with ascending or descending steep inclines.
+The SDU SDream Folding Full Suspension Ebike for Hills features a convenient folding design, allowing it to instantaneously transform into a compact form factor for the purposes of storage or transport.
+We loved the durable aluminum alloy frame and the full suspension shocks system, which help absorb some of the bumps and debris that come with ascending or descending steep inclines.
 The 48V/10.4Ah 500Wh battery is removable and gets nearly 40 miles on a single charge, which is nice.